-- The first is that the lump sum payment, while satisfying more than one month's payment obligation, is not a "separate payment."
-Therefore, it can only count as one PSLF payment. - The second problem is that, by removing the borrower's obligation to make future monthly payments, the borrower cannot, for those months, make a "monthly payment" in some cases even if the borrower voluntarily remits money.
+- First, the lump sum payment, while satisfying more than one month's payment obligation, is not a "separate payment."
+Therefore, it can only count as one PSLF payment. - Second, by removing the borrower's obligation to make future monthly payments, the borrower cannot, for those months, make a "monthly payment" in some cases even if the borrower voluntarily remits money.

 The second problem can be remedied by providing payment instructions with the payment.
 Specifically, the payor/borrower should state that the excess is not intended to cover future installments, which will ensure that the borrower continues to be obligated to make future payments over subsequent months.
 Each loan servicer provides, on the billing statement, information regarding how the borrower/payor must provide payment instructions.
-Therefore, JRJ recipients should be advised, to maximize the amount of credit they may receive from PSLF program while working in employment that also entitles them to JRJ program benefits, to provide special payment instructions associated with their JRJ program award.
-Borrowers should also be able to provide these instructions for a payment that has already been applied, provided that it is done promptly after the payment is applied.
+Therefore, JRJ recipients should be advised, in order to maximize the amount of credit they may receive from PSLF program while working in employment that also entitles them to JRJ program benefits, to provide special payment instructions associated with their JRJ program award.
+Borrowers should also be able to provide these instructions for a payment that has already been applied, provided that it is done promptly.